Table of contents

 Before you launch paid campaigns

-Before you spend any money on paid campaigns on Facebook or in Google Ads, make sure that your store’s analytics have been correctly and fully implemented, as otherwise you will not be able to estimate the effectiveness of your efforts.
+Before you spend any money on paid campaigns on Google Ads, make sure that your store’s analytics have been correctly and fully implemented, as otherwise you will not be able to estimate the effectiveness of your efforts.

-Moreover, for any campaign that uses your products, it is necessary to upload product catalogues – into the Facebook panel or Google Merchant Center – and check for any errors, and in the campaign itself to group products into sets (based on margin, collection, product type, etc.).
+Moreover, for any campaign that uses your products, it is necessary to upload product catalogues – into Google Merchant Center – and check for any errors, and in the campaign itself to group products into sets (based on margin, collection, product type, etc.).